rkfg/regolancer/README.md

 # Features

 - automatically pick source and target channel by local/remote liquidity ratio
-- retry indefinitely until it succeeds or 6 hours pass (currently hardcoded)
+- retry indefinitely until it succeeds or 6 hours pass (by default)
-- payments time out after 5 minutes (currently hardcoded) so if something's stuck the process will continue shortly
+- payments time out after 5 minutes (by default) so if something's stuck the process will continue shortly
+- timeouts can be customized
 - JSON/TOML config file to set some defaults you prefer
 - optional route probing using binary search to rebalance a smaller amount
 - optional rapid rebalancing using the same route for further rebalances